The Committee consisted of the following Members:

 However, I take on board what the hon.
 Member for Hammersmith said: there might still be a dispute about whether the correct notice has been given under section 21.
 I have stopped practising—I understand he has, too—but since October 2015, there has been a new regime for section 21 notices.
 They now have to be done on a mandatory form, whereas under the old system, when I was practising, there was no prescribed form for what a section 21 notice looked like.

 I fear that throwing out all section 8 notices narrows things down too much, which is potentially unhelpful for those who inevitably will end up homeless.
 That is the thrust of clause 1 and why it has been devised: to help those who inevitably will end up homeless by inserting into section 175 of the Housing Act 1996 a change to the definition of homelessness.
-If it is inevitable that an individual—a tenant—will end up homeless, it is worth looking again at whether the mandatory parts of notices under section 8 should still fall into section 1 as well.
+If it is inevitable that an individual—a tenant—will end up homeless, it is worth looking again at whether the mandatory parts of notices under section 8 should still fall into clause 1 as well.

 We all want as many people helped as possible.
 I said I will come back to finance, but it is relevant in this instance as well.
 The more people who are helped earlier, the more it will help with the costs to them, local authorities, and housing associations or anyone who needs to take proceedings in court.
 It will also help in respect of the human cost.
-My understanding is that the clause’s intention is to help people who are inevitably going to end up homeless, so I ask the Minister and the hon.
-Member for Harrow East, the Bill’s promoter, to address this point: why have all section 8 notices been taken out, instead of retaining just the mandatory ones, where it is all but inevitable that a possession order will be granted?
+My understanding is that the clause’s intention is to help people who are inevitably going to end up homeless, so I ask the Minister and my hon.
+Friend the Member for Harrow East, the Bill’s promoter, to address this point: why have all section 8 notices been taken out, instead of retaining just the mandatory ones, where it is all but inevitable that a possession order will be granted?